 Look at these cakes.

-They’re spectacular and they’re created by Nikki Lee and her team at Unbirthday Bakery.
-Obviously they know what they’re doing, so we decided to ask them all the questions we’ve ever had about wedding cakes – from choosing flavours to their relevance at today’s weddings.
+They’re spectacular and they’re created by Jess – the genius behind Myrtle and Clay.
+Obviously she knows what she’s doing, so we decided to ask her all the questions we’ve ever had about wedding cakes – from choosing flavours to their relevance at today’s weddings.

 What’s your advice to people trying to choose a cake?